Today's Subject: Kale

 Ingredients you'll need:

--2 tbsp Extra Virgin Olive Oil (other oils would work, too, if you have a preference)
+-a big bunch of Kale (You can't make Kale Chips without the Kale!)-2 tbsp Extra Virgin Olive Oil (other oils would work, too, if you have a preference)

 -sea salt (or regular will do)